 Data protection legislation gives you a legal right of access to your personal data.
 This is called a Subject Access Request.
 Requests must be made in writing or on a Personal Data Protection Request form (Word, 82kb).

 You must include:

-- as much detail of the information that you are seeking as possible to locate the data requested eg which department holds it and any reference numbers which you have
+- as much detail of the information that you are seeking as possible to locate the data requested eg which department holds it and any reference numbers

 You may supply the documents by presenting them in person.
 If making your application by post, please send photocopies.